 Al Warsan Lakes - return to Central Region

-Click on the location name above to explore this spot on eBird
+Click on the location name above to explore this spot on eBird.

 Al Warsan Lakes are two lakes connected to each other in the Dubai International City.

-This used to be one of Dubais star birding sites situated in the desert, then called called Wimpey Pits.
+In the early 2000 this was one of Dubais star birding sites situated in the desert, then called called Wimpey Pits.
 Since construction of International City finished in 2005 it has shrunk dramatically in size and lost 90% of the birds that used to frequent this area.

 The Al Warsan Lakes was formerly called Wimpey Pits due to the Wimpey Construction Company that started the first digging out here in the empty desert.
 Massive amount of spillwater was dumped in the desert, creating a large body of water.
 It is now the site of a mega-construction site called Dubai International City and Dragon Mart, and the area is officially named Al Warsan.